 Attitude: I will encourage my child to work hard and enjoy learning.
 I support the school's policies and guidelines for behaviour and, if requested, will come into school to discuss any issues, working together to resolve them.
 If required, I give permission for the school to keep my child after school for detention.
-Homework: I will monitor any homework/CSAs that are set and support my child in the learning they are expected to do at home, including ensuring that it is completed on time.
+Home learning: I will monitor any home learning that is set and support my child in the learning they are expected to do at home, including ensuring that it is completed on time.